Lanesboro, Minnesota

 Lanesboro is a city in Fillmore County, Minnesota, United States.
 The population was 754 at the 2010 census.
 It was named after F. A. Lane, an early landowner.

-The South Fork of the Root River flows through it, with a waterfall dam across from Sylvan Park.
+The South Branch of the Root River flows through it, with a waterfall dam across from Sylvan Park.
 The Root River State Trail and other bike paths also serve the town.
 An Amish community is in the area and the town is home to many unique shops and restaurants, and a professional stage theater.

 History

 Lanesboro was platted in 1868.
 A post office was established as Lanesboro in 1868, and the name was changed to Lanesboro in 1883.
 The city was named for one of its founders, F. A. Lane.